cardano-foundation/CIPs/CIP-xxxxx/README.md

 This document describes a CIP-30 extension allowing webpages (i.e., DApps) to interface with Cardano Plutus wallets.
 This interface is a work in progress, and new versions are expected to be included as the ecosystem evolves.

   ## Motivation: why is this CIP necessary?

+  Plutus wallets is a class of wallets where the holding address does not correspond to a public key, but to a script.
+This enables more complex validation logic to be implemented in the wallet, allowing for more complex spending conditions to be enforced.

+  Examples of Plutus wallets include :
+  - Updatable Multi-signature wallets
+  - Subscription wallets (wallet that allow for periodic payments to be made)
+  - Maltifactor authetication wallets
+  - Semi-custodial wallets
+  - Tokenized wallets
+  - EstatePlanning wallets

-In order to facilitate future DApp development, we will need a way for DApps to communicate with Plutus wallets, given the unique complexities of Plutus-based addresses.
-Special provisions need to be made to make the connector compatible with them.
+  In order to facilitate future DApp development, we will need a way for DApps to communicate with Plutus wallets.
+Given the unique complexities of Plutus script-based addresses, special provisions need to be made to make the connector compatible with them.

-Specifically, apps building transactions need to be able to get the following information from the wallet:

-- Script descriptor
+  ### Rationale for the required data

-  - Any transaction consuming a UTXO from a Plutus-based address must attach the corresponding script.
+  - Script descriptor: Any transaction consuming a UTXO from a Plutus-based address must attach the corresponding script.
-- `ScriptRequirements`
+  - `ScriptRequirement` list:
-  - The `TxContext` that is required to be able to validate the transaction.
-It encompasses all the possible combinations of requirements for the transaction to be valid, as such it is represented by an array of `ScriptRequirement` objects.
+      -- DApps need to know the scriptContext under which the transaction will be validated.
+      -- DApps need to know the collateral donor to attach the collateral to the transaction.
+      -- DApps need to know the `Datum` of the UTXOs that it will be consuming.
+      -- DApps need to know the `Redeemers` that will be used in the transaction.
-- Change Datum
+  - Change datum
-  - The datum that will be used as the change output for the transaction.
-This is required for wallets based on Plutus V2 and before, as the change output must contain a datum to be valid and spendable.
+      -- DApps need to know the `Datum` that will be used as the change output for the transaction.
+This is mandatory for wallets based on Plutus v2 and before, as the change output must contain a datum to be valid and spendable.

-Additionally, apps need to be able to submit a transaction to the wallet for signing in an asynchronous manner, as gathering of signatures can take a long time and each wallet provider will have its own way of handling this process.

-Finally, the `signData()` endpoint will have to be disabled when using this extension since they are not compatible with Plutus-based addresses.
-Plutus contracts cannot sign data, only validate transactions.

 ## Specification